Lexus Read & Clear ABS Fault Codes

 - Fix the underlying problem.
 Once the problem has been fixed, select Clear fault codes to reset the ABS light.

 In some vehicles, you may have to select the model/year of your car for communication to be initiated.
-If the ABS light is on due to a faulty ABS sensor, the scanner will display the position of the sensor.
+If the ABS light is on due to a faulty ABS sensor, the scanner will display the sensor’s position.
 For example, a faulty FL Wheel Speed Sensor means the front left ABS sensor is defective.

 Replacing the faulty ABS sensor will, in most cases, allow you to reset your Lexus ABS light, but in some rare cases, the wire harness or connector to the sensor may be the issue.